megroth2/Relational-Rails/README.md

 As a visitor
 When I visit a resort show page ('/resorts/:id')
-Then I see a link to take me to that resort's `lift` page ('/resorts/:id/lift')
+Then I see a link to take me to that resort's `lifts` page ('/resorts/:id/lifts')

 ## Iteration 2